 F.

-No portion of any building lot area developed with a residential use or a mixed commercial and residential use in any district of Dewey Beach shall be covered or paved with impervious materials, including but not limited to poured concrete, asphalt, bricks, impervious pavers, or flag stones, installed in a manner as to create an impervious surface for driveways, parking spaces, or sidewalks.
+No portion of any building lot area developed with a residential use or a mixed commercial and residential use in any district of Dewey Beach shall be covered or paved with impervious materials, including but not limited to poured concrete, asphalt, bricks, impervious pavers, or flag stones, installed in a manner as to create an impervious surface for driveways, parking spaces sidewalks or any walkable or non walkable ground installated material.
 Impervious surfaces existing before March 14, 2009, may continue as a nonconforming structure, and may be repaired, but shall not be expanded horizontally or vertically, nor rebuilt or replaced with impervious materials.

 [Added 3-14-2009 by Ord.
 No. 654]